mmuller88/mmblog/content/smart-home/index.md

 # Which Wireless Frequency?

 It is important to mention that all of my Smart Home gadgets only are working in a 2.4 GHz wireless network.
 It is unlikely that you find gadgets for the 5 GHz network.
-2.4 as the length of the waves are longer compared to 5 GHz it reaches better through walls but it has a smaller bandwidth.
+2.4 as the length of the waves are longer compared to 5 GHz it reaches better through walls but it has a smaller maximum bandwidth.
 Actually Smart Home devices don't need a high bandwidth, so thats fine.
 Make sure to establish both of those network frequencies on your router!

 # Smart Light Bulbs Everywhere